Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 "Huh?
 I mean..."

-He, with a stern look, walked in between and past them, and face the mountain wall in the distance.
+He, with a stern look, walked in between and past them, and faced the rocky walls in the distance.
 He stopped at the end of the grass patch, just before the shiny smooth-looking rocks that paved the floor.
 "I don't mean to burst your bubble here, but don't you think... maybe that power's meant only for them?"

 Sena rebuted, "Yeah, but that Moebius guy...
 He did refer to 'us'...
 I just thought..."